Addressing Section List Values without an Index

 Example: Single Section List

-The configuration below defines a section list named server.connection
+The configuration below defines a section list named server.connection with two entries:

 [main]